A Christian Perspective on War

 The Bible says people (including Christians) may use necessary force to defend their home from invasion.
 I’m defining ‘home’ at both a personal and a national level.
 Basically, the use of force in self-defense is justified, according to the threat level.

 If the thief is caught while breaking in and is struck so that he dies, there will be no bloodguiltiness on his account.
 But if the sun has risen on him, there will be bloodguiltiness on his account.
 (Ex 22:2)

 I’m an ex-Marine, I hunt, and I have guns in my home.
-I’m also licensed by my state to carry a concealed weapon—but I haven’t actually done so.
-If threatened, I’ve pre-decided to only use my weapons as a last resort, to prevent life-threatening violence from being inflicted against myself, my family, or an innocent victim.
-I won’t use a weapon to protect property.
+I’m also licensed by my state to carry a concealed weapon.
+If threatened, I’ve pre-decided to only use my weapons as a last resort, and only to prevent life-threatening violence from being inflicted against myself, my family, or an innocent victim.
+I won’t take a life to protect property.

 Everyone, including soldiers, will have to give an account to God for the blood they spill.
 God said: